-Running the developed application on the virtual device
+Running the Developed Application on the Virtual Device

-AVD manager ( Android virtual device ) helps in running the application on the virtual device.
+AVD Manager ( Android virtual device ) helps in running the application on the virtual device.
 The developer needs to start the AVD manager, choose the device definitions, then click on their preferred TV configurations and create the AVD.

-Testing the developed Android TV application
+Testing the Developed Android TV Application

 In order to test the application on the TV device, you will have to choose the project and choose the run option.
 Then the deployment target must be chosen to test your application.
 This will help you identify the bugs, run the debugger and rectify the errors.

 TV games can also be built as it is the best platform to play games with a large screen.
-The video can also be presented with a wide range of the channels and the programs.
-Thus the steps for building an intuitive, interactive android application for the TV devices with the TV support libraries along with the running and testing of the application is finished.
+The video can also be presented with a wide range of channels and programs.
+Thus the steps for building an intuitive, interactive android application for the TV devices with the TV support libraries along with the running and testing of the application are finished.